 The Ivan O. Davis – Liberty Library had its grand opening in September 1996.
 Deanna Bonner-Ganter was hired as the Library Director but only stayed for a few months.
 Debbie Meservey was hired in May 1997, followed by Anne Sheble in September 1999, and Barbara Worcester in August 2001, and Barb Rehmeyer in March 2018.
 In 1998, the town of Montville began contributing to the library so that Montville residents could receive the same benefits as Liberty residents.

 The Liberty Library Association arranged with the town to renovate the town’s “old firehouse” and the library moved to their present location in April 2002.
 The new location is about ten times the size of the previous one, with a children’s room on the second-floor.
 The focal point of the library and what everyone wants to know is “who built the spiral staircase?” – York Spiral Staircase in Vassalboro, Maine.

-For over 20 years, the Liberty Library has provided the residents of Liberty and Montville with social and cultural programs and a variety of ever-changing materials.
+For 25 years, the Liberty Library has provided the residents of Liberty and Montville with social and cultural programs and a variety of ever-changing materials.
 In 2018, we loaned over 7300 items, plus 337 interlibrary loan requests and 441 downloaded audio and eBooks.
 Our technologies are always being updated as time and money permits.
 Along with the part-time Director, the library operates with the help of many dedicated volunteers.